andrewbruno/toyrobot-go/README.md

 ## Prerequisites

 The code was originally written for Go 1.1 in Nov 2017, but in Mar 2025 I trialed Copilot Agent mode as a learning exercise to see if it could fix the code and upgrade it to Go version 1.23.1, as per this [commit](https://github.com/andrewbruno/go-toyrobot/commit/37a724f532ead157ade0eea3bd698cd4a058111d).
-Not a bad effort to upgrade and refactor the code in 30 minutes, ensuring all tests passed.
+Copilot Agent mode successfully upgraded the code to Go 1.23.1 and passed all tests within 30 minutes.

 Ensure your Go version is up-to-date by executing `go version`.